As a rule, I don’t read newspapers.

 Do any of us?

-When it comes to life insurance, it’s fairly black and white.
+When it comes to a life insurance policy, it’s fairly black and white.

 Yep, from a life insurance point of view, you are simply a money machine.

 First off, relax, there’s no exact answer.
-You could drive yourself mad trying to figure out an exact amount.
+You could drive yourself mad trying to figure it out.

 There are two ways you can provide for your family on your death.